Jessica Lange: 2016–present: Return to Broadway

-Lange will next star opposite Ed Harris, Ben Foster, and Colin Morgan in a film adaptation of Eugene O'Neill’s Long Day's Journey into Night, which is currently in production in Ireland and being directed by Jonathan Kent and produced by Bill Kenwright.
-In an interview published on November 2, 2022, Lange spoke of her "bouts with depression" and "overwhelming sense of loneliness," noting, "I could be feeling that even more acutely right now because I’m starting to play [drug-addicted matriarch] Mary Tyrone again," referring to the aforementioned adaptation.
-Kent previously directed the 2016 Broadway stage production of O’Neill's play, for which Lange garnered a Tony Award, among other accolades.
-Additionally, Kenwright produced the 2000 London stage production of O’Neill's play, which earned Lange an Olivier Award nomination, along with London stage productions of Tennessee Williams’ A Streetcar Named Desire and The Glass Menagerie, both of which also starred Lange.
+Lange will star in director Jonathan Kent's film adaptation of Eugene O'Neill's Long Day's Journey into Night, edited for the screen by David Lindsay-Abaire and co-starring Ed Harris, Ben Foster, and Colin Morgan.
+In an interview published on November 2, 2022, Lange spoke of her "bouts with depression" and "overwhelming sense of loneliness" and referred to the aforementioned project, noting, "I could be feeling that even more acutely right now because I'm starting to play [drug-addicted matriarch] Mary Tyrone again."
+Kent previously directed the 2016 Broadway stage production of O'Neill's play, for which Lange garnered a Tony Award, among other accolades.
+Additionally, Kenwright produced the 2000 London stage production of O'Neill's play, which earned Lange an Olivier Award nomination, and also produced London stage productions of Tennessee Williams' A Streetcar Named Desire and The Glass Menagerie, both starring Lange.